erdos-network/erdos-graph-proofs/README.md

 # Erdos Graph Proofs

-This repository contains formal verification specifications and proofs for the [Erdos Graph](https://github.com/liam-potter/erdos-graph) project, a high-performance graph scraping and ingestion engine.

-## 🎯 Goal

-The primary goal of this project is to mathematically prove the correctness of critical components within the Erdos Graph engine.
-Instead of relying solely on unit tests, which check specific scenarios, we use formal verification to ensure that the code behaves correctly for *all* possible inputs and states defined by our specifications.
+This repository contains formal verification specifications and proofs for [Erdos Graph](https://github.com/erdos-network/erdos-graph/).
+The goal of this repo is to prove the correctness of critical components within the Erdos Graph engine.
+Instead of relying solely on unit and integration tests, we use formal verification to ensure that the code behaves correctly for *all* possible inputs and states defined by our specifications.

-We focus on verifying:
-- **Thread Safety**: Proving that concurrent data structures (like queues) satisfy safety properties.
-- **Data Consistency**: Ensuring ingestion logic preserves database invariants.
-- **Configuration Logic**: Verifying that defaults and constraints are respected.

-## 🛠️ Powered by Verus
+## Rust Verification with Verus

-We use [Verus](https://github.com/verus-lang/verus), a tool for verifying the correctness of Rust programs.

-Verus adds a "ghost" layer to Rust, allowing us to write:
-- **Specifications**: What the code *should* do (preconditions, postconditions, invariants).
+We use [Verus](https://www.microsoft.com/en-us/research/project/practical-system-verification/) to verify the correctness of our codebase.
+Verus adds a "ghost" layer to Rust, allowing us to write specifications on what the code *should* do with preconditions, postconditions and invariants.
-- **Proofs**: Code that guides the verifier to check that the implementation matches the specification.

-Verus analyzes the code statically.
-If it passes verification, it means there are no violations of the specified properties (e.g., no panics, no integer overflows, no invariant breaks).

 ## 🚀 Setup & Usage

 This project uses a standalone Verus installation located in `tools/verus-bin`.
+The `tools` directory includes an installation script.

 ### Prerequisites
 - Linux or macOS